-A school Threat occurs where a student uses words or actions to place students, staff, or school property guests in apprehension of harm, or to interfere with or disrupt an educational institution.
+A School Threat occurs where a student uses words or actions to place students, staff, or school property guests in apprehension of harm, or to interfere with or disrupt an educational institution.

-Violation Action Level Fire Alarm Misuse Intentionally ringing a fire alarm when there is no fire, or misuse of a fire extinguisher.
+Violation Action Level Fire Alarm Misuse Intentionally ringing fire alarm when there is no fire.
+4 Other School Threat (Verbal) Making a verbal School Threat.
 4 Bomb Threat Threatening to cause harm by using or threatening to use a bomb, or arson-causing device.
-5 Expulsion Chemical or Biological Threat Threatening to cause harm using dangerous chemicals or biological agents. required by law School Threat Making a School Threat that might reasonably lead to the evacuation or closure of a school property or to the postponement, cancellation, or suspension of any class or other school activity (though actual evacuation, closure, postponement, cancellation, or suspension is not required).
+5 Chemical or Biological Threat Threatening to cause harm using dangerous chemicals or biological agents.
+Other School Threat Making a School Threat that might reasonably lead to the evacuation or closure of a school property or to the postponement, cancellation, or suspension of any class or other school activity (though actual evacuation, closure, postponement, cancellation or suspension is not required).